alamo-classes/2021FALL-GAME2338-TEAM-C/StatusReportOne.md

 # Changes

 * Changed game choice to Apex Legends.
-Original game choice was portal 2. (changed on 10/26/21)
+Original game choice was Portal 2. (changed on 10/26/21)
 * Brainstorming on what to test in Apex changed
 * Decided to test on playstation as well